 - My life is fine: Why should I hire a Life Coach?

 - I do not know where I want to go or what my goal is in life.
 How can Life Coaching help me?

 - What results can I expect with Coaching?

 - Doesn’t a Life Coach do what friends and family can do?

-- How is life coaching distinct from therapy, consultation, mentoring or just chatting with a friend?
+- How is life coaching different from consultation, training, or mentoring?

-- What does the lack of regulation in the industry mean when selecting services?
+- What does the lack of regulation in the coaching industry mean when selecting services?

-- What are some types of coaching credential?
+- What are some types of coaching credentials?

 What is Life Coaching?